 Construction work or work that requires a permit is subject to inspection.
 It is important to call for an inspection once each phase of the work requiring an inspection is completed.
 The work shall remain accessible and exposed for inspection purposes until it has been approved.
 Photographs and videos are not accepted for inspection purposes.
 Approved building plans must remain at the site and made available to the inspector along with the permit card.
 For additional information regarding your type of inspection, please click into the category titled “Inspection Types.”

 How do I request an inspection?

 Before you can request an inspection, you must first obtain the permits for the work you intend to do.
-You may request an inspection in person, or you can call our inspection hotline at the number listed above.
-Inspection requests received prior to 3:30 p.m. will be scheduled for inspection on the following workday.
-Requests received after 3:30 p.m. will be scheduled for inspection on the second workday following the request.
-Inspectors are available for questions at the counter or by phone Monday through Friday from 8:00 a.m.-8:30 a.m.
-To request an inspection using our Inspection Hotline, call (661) 723-5930 and include the following information.
+You may request an inspection in person, or you can schedule an inspection on our Online Permit Portal (https://aca.accela.com/lancaster).
+Inspection requests received prior to 11:59 p.m. can be scheduled for inspection on the following workday.
+Requests received after Midnight can only be scheduled for inspection on the second workday or later following the request.
+Scheduled inspection times can be viewed on the Online Permit Portal.

 Inspection Record Card

 An Inspection Record Card must be posted or made available to allow the inspector to make the required entries relative to inspection of the work.
 This card shall remain posted or made available until final approval has been granted.

 - Demolition (Swimming Pools – two 12” x 12” holes must be punched into the bottom of the pool) (Septic Tanks -- tank must be pumped and filled with sand and the bottom of tank broken so water will not stand)

 - Block Wall Grout